elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 ### Supply Chain Management (SCM)

 - Create maximum value for the end customer
-- perfecting coordination and collabortaion of components
+- perfecting coordination and collaboration of components
 - To provide enough supply at the right price, time, and place
 - Systemic approach to manage entire flow of information, materials, and services from raw-materials to customers
 - Competition becomes between supply chains rather than companies